luisvinatea/ChasquiFX/README.md

 ## User Interface

-ChasquiFX offers two frontend options:

-1. **React Frontend** (Recommended): A modern, responsive UI built with React and Material-UI
+**React Frontend**: A modern, responsive UI built with React and Material-UI

 - Enhanced performance and reliability
 - Better handling of API requests
 - Local storage for user preferences and API keys
 - Responsive design for mobile and desktop

-2. **Legacy Streamlit Frontend**: The original Python-based Streamlit interface
-   - Available for backward compatibility

 ## API Key Setup